-Since 1952, the University of North Texas Greek Life community has been a viable and integral part of campus life.
-With four councils consisting of 42 fraternities and sororities, our Greek Life community offers a unique and lifelong involvement experience.
-Membership in a Fraternity or Sorority can be one of the most significant experiences for a college student.
-The value of Greek Life for students who choose to participate is the melding of almost every segment of the campus community into one cohesive program.
+Since 1952, the University of North Texas Fraternity and Sorority community has been a viable and integral part of campus life.
+With four councils consisting of 40+ fraternities and sororities, our fraternity and sorority community offers a unique and lifelong involvement experience.
+Membership in a fraternity or sorority can be one of the most significant experiences for a college student.
+The value of fraternity and sorority life for students who choose to participate is the melding of almost every segment of the campus community into one cohesive program.
 Fraternities and sororities promote the experience of self-governance, leadership development, academic achievement, community service, social opportunities, and friendship.

 The mission of the Center for Fraternity and Sorority Life at the University of North Texas is to enhance student development through membership in CFSL organizations.
 Students are encouraged to emphasize academic excellence, philanthropic participation, personal development, and social development.
 We strive to create a unified campus through positive relations with the administration, faculty, and all CFSL and non-CFSL student organizations.
 Through these endeavors, the Center for Fraternity and Sorority Life strives to complement the mission of the University of North Texas.